Skip to main content

 Kamba Women

 The myth of the sex athlete goes back a long way.
 Kamba women are known to be a force to reckon with.
 That is why they are hot material for barmaids.
-By the time she is 30, she in total control.
+By the time she is 30, she is in total control.
 It is said that they are given a thorough briefing by their aunts and grandmothers as part of their initiation rituals.
 And yes, many of these women are unbelievably stunning in looks.
 She gives you a killer smile, giggles knowingly, and you want to marry her there and then.

 She will get pregnant on the second date, move in with her sisters & their boyfriends, then eat rice and muthokoi and live happily ever after.
 So why do Kamba women marry in the military?
 Military weddings are full of glamour and endless feasts.
-They also love celebrity.
+They also love celebrities.

 Coastal women

-A police friend once informed me that their officers are given a firm warning when they get transfers to the Coast.
-You will need all your wit and guile to resist the coconut women.
+A police friend once informed me that their officers are given a firm warning when they get transferred to the Coast: "You will need all your wit and guile to resist the coconut women."
 And love portions come in handy.
 Once the man is fixed with it, he is transfixed with her for life.
 You are her boi (boy) eternally.
-Critics say these women are so idle that they spend the whole day applying henna all over their bodies, prepare elaborate weddings and cook biryani the whole day as they gossip.
+Critics say these women are so idle that they spend the whole day applying henna all over their bodies, prepare elaborate weddings, and cook biryani the whole day as they gossip.

 Luo women